 Another clue to the menu structure is the popularity of the product\service.
-Let’s say, if you sell mobile phones and accessories, one of the most popular products on your site will be the iPhone; it’s the product visitors are looking for more often.
-So, it makes sense to bring this subcategory higher in the hierarchy, than any other models.
+Let’s say if you sell mobile phones and accessories, one of the most popular products on your site will be the iPhone; it’s the product visitors are looking for more often.
+So, it makes sense to bring this subcategory higher in the hierarchy, than any other model.

 Additionally, when you put a direct link to a category from the home page, it gets more PR and is ranked higher, because a general rule of thumb is that a site’s home page is usually the page that carries the most weight.
 There are different ways to implement such structures – via the grid menu, via special block “popular products” on the home page, etc.

 SEO Mistake 5: Creating a desktop-only version of your site